Important context: teaching and assessment system, and the enrollment capacity in our courses (modules).

 Grades are expressed in numbers from 0 to 10 with 1 or 2 decimal places (if applicable) and are recorded as follows, from lowest to highest score.

-The weighted average grade is calculated according to the following principle: sum of the credits obtained multiplied by the corresponding grade for each subject, divided by the number of total credits obtained by the student.
+The weighted average grade is calculated according to the following principle: number of credits obtained multiplied by the corresponding grade for each subject, divided by the total number of credits obtained by the student.

 Some credits obtained through credit recognition or corresponding to extracurricular activities (cultural activities, sports, student representation, cooperation and volunteering, etc.) will not have a numerical score but only a score of “PASSED” and will not be counted for the calculation of the academic average.